 United personal credit cards

 An easy way to earn United miles is to open one of its co-branded cards from Chase.
 There are six options total: four personal cards and two business cards.
-After qualifying spending, each of these cards has a sign-up bonus that can help you jumpstart your stash of United miles, putting you on your way to booking an award flight.
+After qualifying spending, each of these cards has a sign-up bonus that can help jumpstart (or boost) your stash of United miles, putting you on your way to booking an award flight.

 - 2 miles per $1 spent on United® purchases